 We define linearity as the observed ratio between the DNA Diploid G2M and G0G1 positions.
-Normally this value should be two, but it can, under normal circumstances, deviate from this ideal value.
+Theoretically, this value should be 2.0, but it can vary from this ideal value.

 Linearity affects cell cycle analysis in several ways.
-The first effect is that for models that have indistinct G2M peaks, the program uses the internally stored linearity setting to position the G2M in the fitting process.
+The first effect is that for models that have indistinct G2M peaks, the program uses the linearity setting to position the G2M in the fitting process.
 For example, if a G1 peak is found at channel 100, the G2M position would be at 200 with the linearity setting of 2.0.
 If the linearity setting were 1.9, the G2M position would be 190.